databio/pepatac/README.md

 - whatever else you want

 Run your project as above, by passing your project config file to `looper run`.
 More detailed instructions and advanced options for how to define your project are in the [Looper documentation on defining a project](http://looper.readthedocs.io/en/latest/define-your-project.html).
 Of particular interest may be the section on [using looper derived columns](http://looper.readthedocs.io/en/latest/advanced.html#pointing-to-flexible-data-with-derived-columns).

+### Arguments

+The arguments to the pipeline are the same whether you run it using looper or on the command line.

 ## Outline of analysis steps